Image relevance check

 This stage builds the browned, savory base that makes the finished dish taste deeper than the ingredient list alone.

-Use 1-2 minutes as the window, then check the visual cue before moving on.
+Use 1-2 minutes as the window, then check color and texture before moving on.

 Doneness cues